 Personally, I prefer to play these games using the 07th Mod, a handy dandy tool that effectively turns this PC version of Higurashi into the more recent Playstation 3 release, which features a widescreen resolution, new anime-esque sprites, new backgrounds, CG artwork for specific scenes, and full voice acting for every character.
 It’s Japanese voice acting, obviously, but the actors are able to bring the characters to life with each line, and greatly improve the atmosphere.
 However, the mod recently underwent some changes that made it impossible to switch between the PS3 assets and the original assets freely, for reasons I do not understand.
 Regardless, I still find this to be the best way to experience the Higurashi games.

 As for the soundtrack, Meakashi marks the point where the Higurashi games started moving away from non-licensed free music tracks and started using its own soundtrack in addition to the non-licensed tracks.
 This updated score allow the game to no longer rely on the same track for every other dramatic scene, and features a higher level of quality.
 The end result is an imposing and atmospheric score that does a lot to establish the mood and tone of the story, and can be genuinely soothing or creepy on its own.

 As it stands, Meakashi is a murder fueled thriller about the depravities and extremes a person may be pushed to when their problems compound and their emotional and psychological issues begin to gnaw away at them.
 It builds off of the original story in interesting ways and serves as an excellent companion piece.
-However, a few missteps and the absence of a few details left me feeling that a bit more could be done with what is still a welcome addition to the Higurashi storyline that left me curious just how things will progress and evolve as the second half continues one.
+However, a few missteps and the absence of a few details left me feeling that more could be done with this entry.
+Regardless though, it is still a welcome addition to the Higurashi storyline that left me curious just how things will progress and evolve as the second half continues on.
 Which, considering that the three remaining chapters are now being edited, should not take too long.
 I just hope none of them contain any more rampant child abuse.